MrHeer/resume/public/resume_en_US.md

 #### MetaBuild

 The tool enables offline project schedule management.
 It divided into three major modules: _Planning_, _Materials_ and _Inventory_ Management to achieve quantifiable project schedule management and help the construction industry build intelligently.
 The software based on the idea of **Local First** and supports localized editing.
-It also supports collaborative editing through `CRDT` and `RxDB`, etc.
+It also supports collaborative editing through `CRDT` and `RxDB`, etc

 - Design advanced filtering functionality like **Notion** (advanced dynamic forms and complex data structures [ReScript Variant](https://rescript-lang.org/docs/manual/latest/variant)), Allows users to customize filtering logic without the need for custom development of filtering functions, greatly enhancing the development efficiency of the team
 - Design `UndoManager` to manage state history for `undo` `redo` functionality.
 It can integrated with state management, providing `useUndoCallback` and `useAtomCallback` together using a unified API, which makes it possible for users to apply it to their projects without learning costs